 - Some trial entries may be given priority entry based on contributions to the organization and the trial process.

-You will be notified via e-mail of the results of the random draw by 9PM February 17, 2020 You will then have 3 days to complete your payment to confirm your space in the trial.
+You will be notified via e-mail of the results of the random draw by 9PM July 15, 2020 You will then have 3 days to complete your payment to confirm your space in the trial.
 Trial payments are payable to For Your K9 via Authorize.net.
 If you have a spam blocker on your email account, please configure it to allow email from nwtrials@foryourk9 in order to ensure delivery of confirmation and information about this trial.

 A waiting list for alternates will be started as soon as entries fill.